Oregon shatters daily COVID-19 case record with 805 cases

 In addition, based on the Oregon Health Authorities mid-October predictions the number of new hospitalizations related to COVID-19 would increase to 40 a day.

-While the number of Wednesday’s new hospitalizations was not readily available, as of Nov.
-2 — the most recent data available — there were 181 Oregonians who tested positive for COVID-19 and hospitalized, a record number according to the Oregon Health Authority’s dashboard.
-The previous record was 168 patients in July.
+While COVID-19 related hospitalizations only increased by 13 patients from Wednesday, there are 204 COVID-19 patients hospitalized in Oregon, a record number according to the Oregon Health Authority’s dashboard.
+The previous record, outside the month of November, was 168 patients in July.

+Of the COVID-19 patients most recently listed, 56 people were in intensive care units and 25 people were on ventilators.

 Since the start of the pandemic more than 47,800 Oregonians have had COVID-19.
 The death toll is 710.

+Multnomah County, the state’s most populous county and home to Portland, reported 196 new COVID-19 cases Wednesday.
+Washington County also had a triple digit amount of cases — 134.

-Brown and the Oregon Health Authority announced that they would be holding a press conference Friday to talk about Oregon’s COVID-19 situation.
+Gov. Brown and the Oregon Health Authority announced that they would be holding a press conference Friday to talk about Oregon’s COVID-19 situation.

+In the past Brown has discussed more stringent measures that could include travel restrictions or closing the doors of businesses again.
+However health officials said at the end of October that the current focus is educating Oregonians the necessity of physically distancing, wearing a mask and limiting social gatherings ahead of the holiday season.

+In addition, health officials are urging people to get a flu vaccine in order to avoid a “twindemic.”

 Cline is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.